PGMacDesign/PGMacTips/README.md

 ### Realm

-Note that one of the dependencies [Realm](https://github.com/realm/realm-java) has a plethora of releases and using different versions can cause crashes and problems, IE [Issue 3](https://github.com/PGMacDesign/PGMacTips/issues/3) .
+Note that one of the dependencies [Realm](https://github.com/realm/realm-java) has a plethora of releases and using different versions can cause crashes and problems, IE [Issue 3](https://github.com/PGMacDesign/PGMacTips/issues/3).
+The solution for that particular issue was related to a custom Module, regardless, see the versioning guide below to prevent code breaking builds if you yourself are using Realm as a dependency:

   * If using version >= 3.0.0 but < than 4.2.0, use a release equal to or less than [0.0.64](https://github.com/PGMacDesign/PGMacTips/releases/tag/0.0.64)
-  * If using version 4.2.0, use a release at or above [0.0.65](https://github.com/PGMacDesign/PGMacTips/releases/tag/0.0.65).
+  * If using version 4.2.0, use a release at or above [0.0.66](https://github.com/PGMacDesign/PGMacTips/releases/tag/0.0.66).

 Also note that the old method for declaring Realm in the gradle file has been updated as per [this](https://realm.io/blog/android-installation-change/) announcement.
 The new way I am declaring the library is as follows: